 Montgomery County has also been generous in providing capital support to HOC.
-For FY 2017 and FY 2018, the County Executive's Adopted Capital Improvement Program includes \$1.25 million in both years for capital improvements for HOC's deeply vi Budget Highlights affordable units as well as a continuation of the funding necessary to complete the installation of sprinkler systems at Arcola Towers and Bauer Park.
+For FY 2018, the County Executive's Adopted Capital Improvement Program includes \$1.25 million in for capital improvements for HOC's deeply affordable units as well as a continuation of the funding necessary to complete the installation of sprinkler systems at Arcola Towers and Bauer Park.